 - 6.17 New Zealand has reasonably robust anti-avoidance rules to mitigate the risk of tax base erosion and profit shifting.
 Nevertheless, no rules will be watertight, and if profits are shifted away from New Zealand, this will tend to reduce New Zealand's national income and reduce tax collections.
 This puts upward pressure on the levels of taxes New Zealanders must pay. - 6.18 New Zealand becomes more vulnerable to international profit shifting if its company tax rate is high relative to tax rates in other countries.
-Other measures, such as the future global minimum tax rules, will put a floor of 15% on income from intangibles.
-This is likely to be reducing incentives to shift profits out of New Zealand.
+Other measures, such as the OECD's Pillar 2 tax changes, are likely to result in a global minimum tax of 15% for larger multinational enterprises.
+This is likely to reduce incentives to shift profits out of New Zealand.
 However, a potential benefit of reducing the company tax rate is that this would further reduce the incentive for firms to shift profits out of New Zealand to countries with lower company tax rates.